 Nigel Pugh MA (Criminology)

 Nigel Pugh served for 30 years with Humberside Police, the last nine of which he was a Detective Inspector where he directed investigations in the Fraud Unit and was head of the Hi-Tech Crime Unit.
-Nigel is a registered Expert Witness with over 10 years’ experience of both managing and conducting computer forensic investigations.
+Nigel is a registered Expert Witness with over 15 years’ experience of both managing and conducting computer forensic investigations still regularly undertakes assignments for a variety of law enforcement bodies including medical and financial regulators.
 Nigel’s recent casework examples include the rebuilding of web pages to prove defamation of character, recovery of legal document fragments over seven years old, intellectual property theft, false accounting, possession of illegal images, handling stolen property, breach of acceptable use policies, harassment by email and High Court Litigation.

 Dr Nigel Young MA (Cantab.)
 MMath PhD CEng MBCS CIPD MIMA FAE FCIArb

 Nigel Young is a mathematician with a background in the development of technical and commercial computer systems.
 He has acted as an expert witness in civil and criminal cases since 1995.
 As a former Chairman of The Academy of Experts he contributed to Government discussions on the future of forensic and expert evidence.

 In civil cases he has acted in inter-company and employment disputes, often with an IP element.
 He is a qualified arbitrator and so able to assist where parties wish to pursue private dispute resolution.
 He has acted in criminal cases of fraud, counterfeiting, murder, abduction, stalking and illegal images, often re-examining forensic evidence and prosecution arguments on behalf of the defence.

 If you are interested in becoming an associate of Forensic Control and have similar (or greater) experience than above then we would be happy to hear from you firstname.lastname@example.org